AlexanDDOS/LuaVector2/README.md

 # LuaVector2
-It's a 2D-vector library for Lua, created to be used by videogames and simulations.
+It's a 2D-vector library for Lua, created to be used by video games and simulations.
 ## Features
 * Vector math
 * Distances & vector normalizing